mighty-technophobia970/Obsidian-Dashboard/README.md

 **[Apply to work with us →](https://forms.clickup.com/90161350719/f/2kz0j21z-21756/2CDXO69PY3T19A3I85)**

 Or DM me directly on Instagram if you want to have a chat first.

 ---

+## How to use this guide

+The fastest way is to paste the entire guide into a Claude Code session with this message:

+> "Based on everything I'm going to tell you about my business and how I work, walk me through this guide step by step.
+Start with the three planning questions at the top.
+Wait for my answers before moving to any technical phase.
+Help me tune each decision to my specific setup as we go."

+Claude picks up the full context, asks you the right questions, and walks you through every phase.
+You don't need to understand all the technical details yourself.
+Claude handles the code.

+---